Higgs boson decay to charmonia via $c$-quark fragmentation: Phenomenological results

-For numerical calculations, we employ the $J/\psi$ color-octet LDMEs from Ref.~\cite{Bodwin:2014gia}, which is independent of the choice of the color-singlet LDMEs.
+For numerical calculations, we employ the $J/\psi$ color-octet long-distance matrix elements (LDMEs) from Ref.~\cite{Bodwin:2014gia}, which is independent of the choice of the color-singlet LDMEs.
 Given the SDCs and the LDMEs, it is then straightforward to obtain the decay width $\Gamma (H \to c {\bar c} + J/\psi(\eta_c))$ and the corresponding branching fractions.
-We decompose the total decay width into CS QCD only, CS QCD+QED, full CS, full CO, and full CS+CO and present the numerical results in Table~\ref{tab:SMBodwin}.
-The results for the charm-quark fragmentation into CS states are rather robust.
+We decompose the total decay width into color-singlet QCD only, color-singlet QCD+QED, full color-singlet, full color-octet, and full color-singlet plus color-octet and present the numerical results in Table~\ref{tab:SMBodwin}.
+The results for the charm-quark fragmentation into color-singlet states are rather robust.
 In addition, the QED diagrams introduce a $22\%$ ($2\%$) correction to $J/\psi$ ($\eta_c$) production and the EW correction is $5\%$ ($24\%$) for $J/\psi$ ($\eta_c$).
-It is interesting to compare the two mechanisms of the CS and CO production.
-The production rate of $J/\psi$ ($\eta_c$) through CO Fock states is around $36\%$ ($295\%$) of the CS one, which is due mainly to the large $^3S_1^{[8]}$ SDC via the single-gluon fragmentation diagrams.
-We see that the CO contribution to $J/\psi$ production is about $1/3$ of the total; while it is about a factor of 3 larger than the CS contribution for $\eta_c$ production, because of the large value of $\langle {\cal O}^{\eta_c}[^3S_1^{[8]}] \rangle=\langle {\cal O}^{J/\psi}[^1S_0^{[8]}] \rangle$.
-We find it instructive to examine the contributions in some details from different CO states as shown in Table~\ref{tab:COBodwin}, where the dominance of $^3S_1^{[8]}$ is shown ($\sim 95\%$ ($100\%$) the total CO rate of $J/\psi$ ($\eta_c$) production).
+It is interesting to compare the two mechanisms of the color-singlet and color-octet production.
+The production rate of $J/\psi$ ($\eta_c$) through color-octet Fock states is around $36\%$ ($295\%$) of the color-singlet one, which is due mainly to the large $^3S_1^{[8]}$ SDC via the single-gluon fragmentation diagrams.
+We see that the color-octet contribution to $J/\psi$ production is about $1/3$ of the total; while it is about a factor of 3 larger than the color-singlet contribution for $\eta_c$ production, because of the large value of $\langle {\cal O}^{\eta_c}[^3S_1^{[8]}] \rangle=\langle {\cal O}^{J/\psi}[^1S_0^{[8]}] \rangle$.
+We find it instructive to examine the contributions in some details from different color-octet states as shown in Table~\ref{tab:COBodwin}, where the dominance of $^3S_1^{[8]}$ is shown ($\sim 95\%$ ($100\%$) the total color-octet rate of $J/\psi$ ($\eta_c$) production).
 We quote our final results as

 where the quoted errors are calculated by using the conservative estimate from the $^3S_1^{[8]}$ LDME fitting as in Ref.~\cite{Bodwin:2014gia}.
 More work in fitting the LDMEs needs to be done to reduce the uncertainty and improve the precision.
 In comparison with the well-studied decay mode ${\rm BR}(H\to J/\psi + \gamma)=2.8\times 10^{-6}$ \cite{Bodwin:2013gca,Bodwin:2014bpa}, we see an enhancement by an order of magnitude, which is a result of the fragmentation mechanisms.